prebid/prebid.github.io/dev-docs/bidders/goldbach.md

 #### User Sync in AMP

-If you are syncing user id's with Prebid Server and are using Goldbach' managed service, see [AMP Implementation Guide cookie-sync instructions](/dev-docs/show-prebid-ads-on-amp-pages.html#user-sync) for details.
+If you are syncing user id's with Prebid Server and are using Goldbach's managed service, see [AMP Implementation Guide cookie-sync instructions](/dev-docs/show-prebid-ads-on-amp-pages.html#user-sync) for details.

 <a name="godlbach-debug-auction" />